Class Action Alert: Wolf Haldenstein Adler Freeman & Herz LLP Reminds Investors That A Securities Class Action Lawsuit Has Been Filed In The United St...

 ("Wolf

-Haldenstein") reminds investors that a federal securities class action has been filed class on behalf of all persons and entities that purchased or otherwise acquired Maison Solutions Inc. (NASDAQ: MSS )
+Haldenstein") reminds investors that a federal securities class action has been filed against

+Driven Brands Holdings Inc. ("Driven" or "the Company") (NASDAQ:DRVN ) and certain of its officers.

-Class A common stock in connection with the Company's October 2023 initial public offering ("IPO") or securities between October 5, 2023 and December 15, 2023, inclusive (the "Class Period").
+on behalf of stockholders who purchased common stock between October 27, 2021 and August 1, 2023, inclusive (the "Class Period").

 A ll investors who purchased shares and incurred losses are advised